-Helpful Hints for Handicapped Travelers Needing Assistance
+Helpful Hints for Travelers with Disabilities Needing Assistance

 Prior to your trip, contact your airline and indicate that you will need assistance.